 - this is seen to be so.

-All other things being equal, such knowledge, experience and non-partisan discipline means the opportunity to serve generally comes with age and after distinguished retirement from a profession or Parliament.
+All other things being equal, such knowledge, experience and non-partisanship discipline means the opportunity to serve generally comes with age and after distinguished retirement from a profession or Parliament.

 McKell was a former (Labor) NSW Premier, 1941-47.
 Of the other five politicians, all had been Cabinet Ministers (three in Australia and two in the UK).